atomix/atomix.github.io/atomix/getting-started/index.md

 AtomixServer.Builder builder = AtomixServer.builder(address, members);
 ```

-Each server can optionally be configured with a [Storage] module and [Transport].
+Each server can optionally be configured with a [Storage][storage-jd] module and [Transport].
 The `Storage` object can be configured with differen `StorageLevel`s, such as `StorageLevel.MEMORY` or `StorageLevel.DISK`, indicating how the server should store state changes.
 The [NettyTransport] provides a fast, reliable communication layer for the cluster.

 ```java
 builder.withStorage(new Storage(StorageLevel.MEMORY)).withTransport(new NettyTransport());